doppllib/doppllib.github.io/docs/DopplLibrary.md

 [its GitHub repository](https://github.com/doppllib/SOLibrary).

-As with the `SOAndroid` tutorial, the first steps of this tutorial can be performed on any Android development machine.
-Later steps will require a macOS development machine, though.
+As with the `SOAndroid` tutorial, this tutorial also assumes that you are doing all of your development work on macOS.

 ## Step #3: Add local.properties